Melbourne Cricket Ground: Australian rules football

+Additionally, the Geelong Football Club plays two home games per year at the MCG, and the St Kilda Football Club plays one home game per year at the MCG; both teams predominantly play home games at Kardinia Park and Docklands Stadium respectively.

 Origins

 Despite being called the Melbourne Cricket Ground, the stadium has been and continues to be used much more often for Australian rules football.
 Spectator numbers for football are larger than for any other sport in Australia, and it makes more money for the MCG than any of the other sports played there.

 Although the Melbourne Cricket Club members were instrumental in founding Australian Rules Football, there were understandable concerns in the early days about the damage that might be done to the playing surface if football was allowed to be played at the MCG.
 Therefore, football games were often played in the parklands next to the cricket ground, and this was the case for the first documented football match to be played at the ground.
 The match which today is considered to be the first Australian rules football, played between Melbourne Grammar and Scotch College over three Saturdays beginning 7 August 1858 was played in this area.

 It wasn't until 1869 that football was played on the MCG proper, a trial game involving a police team.
 It was not for another ten years, in 1879, after the formation of the Victorian Football Association, that the first official match was played on the MCG and the cricket ground itself became a regular venue for football.
 Two night matches were played on the ground during the year under the newly invented electric light.

 In the early years, the MCG was the home ground of Melbourne Football Club, Australia's oldest club, established in 1858 by the founder of the game itself, Thomas Wills.
 Melbourne won five premierships during the 1870s using the MCG as its home ground.